my ZOX 20 side on

 Summary

-This page details how I came to buy my ZOX 20 and what modifications etc. I have made to it (jump to most recent entry).
+This page details how I came to buy my ZOX 20 Z-frame and what modifications etc. I have made to it.

 June 2003